 Part of the appeal of the old heritage apple varieties is their good honest names.
 In the "good old days" apples were named without fuss.
 A common strategy was the name of the person who discovered them - Pott’s Seedling, Cox’s Orange Pippin, Kidd’s Orange Red, Granny Smith, Chivers Delight and so on.
 If that didn’t have quite the right ring to it, the name of the local village might suffice: Ribston Pippin, Barnack Beauty, Allington Pippin, Braeburn.
 Another popular strategy was to borrow the name of a famous person such as Lord Lambourne, Freyberg, Bismarck for example.
 If you were stuck (or not very inventive) you just went for something really simple like Red Delicious or Golden Delicious.
 In the 21st century hower the important job of naming (or branding) new apple varieties is no longer left to the happy grower, but has been taken over by marketing departments, who see apples as just another consumer item, and might as well be naming a new car as a new apple.
-Thus we have Kanzi, a brand new 21st century apple, which means "hidden treasure" in Swahili - of course.
+Thus we have Kanzi, a brand new 21st century apple, whose name is supposedly (loosely) derived from the Swahili for "hidden treasure" - of course.

 Kanzi, as a name, does not perhaps have the same gravitas as the old heritage apple varieties - yet.
 Fortunately this is a pretty good apple so we can let the name grow on us.
 Kanzi has been developed and marketed by Greenstar Kanzi Europe (GKE) and first came on to the market in 2006.
 It’s not available from US growers yet, and most supplies are from the Netherlands.